pckts/GroupPolicy-DetectTeamViewerInstalls/readme.txt

 4. If results are found, click the discovered TeamViewer app to see list of devices
 NOTE: Multiple TeamViewer apps might appear as they are seperated by version

-5. Use this data to report back to the customer
-NOTE: Procedure as defined in official Trusted Advisor notice from here on out